 ILS Was The First Manufacturer in 1998 To Build a Truly Universal Fabric Cutting Laser

-Truly, our name is Integrate Laser Systems, and that is what we do.
-We integrate lasers into manufacturing models.
+Truly, our name is Integrated Laser Systems, and that is what we do.
+We integrate both custom and standard lasers into manufacturing models.

 Steve Widencamp of Integrated Laser Systems was a primary reason that my NUBROIDERY innovation launched and prospered over the last two years.
 I could not have gotten here without him.
 I am one who has lots of questions.
 Steve not only answered them all but often opened the door for our incredible discoveries relating laser cutting technology.
 Meeting him changed my life and gave my domestic factories a huge edge on our competition.